Welcome to my Portsdown Tunnels website. I have lived in Portsmouth UK all my

 from research to web authoring.
 The site's annual budget is £0.00

-teaching mathematics and computing to the Royal Navy.
-I live in Paulsgrove on the southern slopes of Portsdown,
+(pounds sterling - (€0)).
+I am now retired, and live in Paulsgrove on the southern slopes of Portsdown,

 Portsmouth, UK. more